hwood19/Brewery-DB/projectroadmap.md

 9. Every response currently returns "Specified brewery not present" - FIXED
 10. Create powerpoint for project. - DONE
 11. render template change to match home page on greet page - IP
+12. Fix error happening in test runs, where /greet app route has no template. - IP